An exotic calculus of Berezin-Toeplitz operators: Simple Example Worked Out

 We write this as an integral over $\R^2$ by letting $w = w_1 + i w_2$.
 Completing the square of the phase, this integral is:

-with $a = 2^{-1}(x+ \bar y) $ and $b = (2i )^{-1} (x - \bar y)$, which is approximately true for quantizable K\"ahler manifolds\footnote{In the general case, this $(a,b)$ is $\tilde p (t)$.
+with $a = 2^{-1}(x+ \bar y) $ and $b = (2i )^{-1} (x - \bar y)$, which is approximately true for quantizable K\"ahler manifolds\footnote{In the general case, this $(a,b)$ is ${p_{\rm{crit}}} (t)$.
 Much of the trouble with the method of complex stationary phase is that the phase is not holomorphic, and therefore the extension is not unique, and so the critical point is no longer unique.
 However, when the phase is not holomorphic, the critical point still approximately takes this form.}.
+Note by the Gaussian decay in the integrand of \eqref{eq:1624} it suffices to assume $f$ is compactly supported as anything away from $a$ or $b$ will be exponentially small in $N$.

-We may now integrate this as an iterated integral.
-Let's first integrate over $w_1$, let $a = a_1 + i a_2$.
-For $R$ sufficiently large, we may rewrite this integral as
+We may now integrate \eqref{eq:1624} as an iterated integral.
+Let's first integrate over $w_1$.
+For $R$ sufficiently large, let $a = a_1 + i a_2$, and rewrite the inner integral in \eqref{eq:1624} as

 Let $f_\R (x,y) = f(x+ i y)$, so the integrand has the term $f_\R(w_1 + a_1 , w_2)$.
-By Stokes' theorem, \eqref{eq:1138} is
+By Stokes' Theorem, \eqref{eq:1138} is

 where $\tilde f_\R $ is an extension of $f_\R$ to $\C^2$, and $\Omega_a = \set{x + iy : x\in [-R,R] , y\in [0,a_2]}$.
 Ignoring the second term for the moment, we now integrate the first term over $w_2$, by the same reasoning (possibly increasing $R$), we get